samsquire/ideas4/README.md

 We need to solve all these problems with an approach that works the same for every case.
 Advanced pager

+# 34. Graph sort

+Render a data structure as a graph and allow selections of different objects and fields and references/pointers.

+Allow highlighted items to be sorted and mapped the graph visually.

 # Generating ideas

  * marketplace